SM 32x375 [2xM8] / N52 - magnetic roller

 Disadvantages of neodymium magnets:

-- They can break as they are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,
+- They can break when subjected to a strong impact.
+If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

-Neodymium magnets should not be near people with pacemakers.
+Neodymium magnets are not recommended for people with pacemakers.

 Neodymium magnets generate strong magnetic fields.
 As a result, they interfere with the operation of a pacemaker.
 This happens because such devices have a function to deactivate them in a magnetic field.